 Selected speech and language assessment instruments are available for preview and loan only to certified speech and language pathologists (SLPs) who reside or work in Indiana.
 SLPs may wish to borrow the instruments for preview, training, or for limited use to assess students with low incidence disabilities.

-The materials may be checked out for four weeks from the Center for Disability Information and Referral (CeDIR), Indiana Institute on Disability and Community, Indiana’s University Center for Excellence in Developmental Disabilities, 1905 N. Range Road, Bloomington, IN 47408-2601; 812-855-9396 or 800-437-7924 (toll-free in Indiana).
-Due to the sales agreement, a copy of the current SLP license document (i.e., teacher certification or Indiana Professional Licensing Agency) must be on file prior to borrowing the materials.
-Additionally, a CeDIR registration card must be completed.
+The materials may be checked out for four weeks from the Library at the Indiana Institute on Disability and Community, Indiana’s University Center for Excellence in Developmental Disabilities, 1905 N. Range Road, Bloomington, IN 47408-2601; 812-855-9396 or 800-437-7924 (toll-free in Indiana).
+Due to the sales agreement, a copy of the current SLP license document (i.e., teacher certification or Indiana Professional Licensing Agency) must be on file prior to borrowing materials.
+Additionally, a Library at the Indiana Institute on Disability and Community registration card must be completed.